mdn/translated-content/PEERS_GUIDELINES.md

 ## Synchronization with the en-US document structure

-Before unfreezing the Tier 1 locales, we made an update to synchronize all the localized document tree structures with the `en-US` tree structure (English slugs only), to make the documentation easier to manage.
-This resulted in two new buckets of documents being created for each locale, existing as subdirectories of each local folder:
+Periodically we synchronize all the localized document tree structures with the `en-US` tree structure (English slugs only), to make the documentation easier to manage.
+When documents are removed from `en-US` it results in `orphaned` documents within a sub-directory of each locale folder.

-- `orphaned` — documents that are not associated with any parent `en-US` page.
-- `conflicting` — documents with duplicate translations in existence (e.g. localized once under the existing `en-US` slug, and then again under a localized slug).
-The duplicate(s) are put in this folder.

-Active locale maintenance teams are invited to spend some time exploring the orphaned and conflicting documents, to see whether any of this work is worth keeping (either adding to, or merging with an existing document in, the main tree), or whether it can just be deleted.
+Active locale maintenance teams are invited to spend some time exploring the orphaned documents, to see whether any of this work is worth keeping (either adding to, or merging with an existing document in, the main tree), or whether it can just be deleted.

 ### Periodic synchronization updates

-We run a GitHub action every day to update the localized documentation and keep it in sync with the `en-US` tree structure, for example if documents are deleted for, or moved to a different location, in the tree.
+We run a GitHub Action every day to update the localized documentation and keep it in sync with the `en-US` tree structure, for example if documents are deleted for, or moved to a different location, in the tree.

-When a synchronization occurs:

-- Tier 1 (active) locale maintenance teams are given two weeks to decide what to do with the affected documents in their locales to keep things in sync.
+When a synchronization occurs maintenance teams are given two weeks to decide what to do with the affected documents in their locales to keep things in sync.
-- Tier 2 (frozen) locales have the affected documents deleted/moved immediately.

 Note: Conflicting docs are often created during the sync operation when `en-US` documents get merged — for example if `Foo/Bar` becomes just a section inside